TheyuGao/FC-Virus/README.md

 ### Installation Instructions:
 We have submitted the bioconda go-live application, please stay tuned.
-After the application is approved you can install it with the following command:
+Once it’s approved, you’ll be able to install it using the following command:
 1. **Install via Bioconda**:
    Simply run the following command:
     ```bash